pomerium/pomerium/docs/reference/readme.md

 #### Jaeger (partial)

-**Warning** At this time, Jaeger protocol does not capture spans inside the proxy service.
+**Warning** At this time, Jaeger protocol does not capture spans inside the Proxy service.
 Please use Zipkin protocol with Jaeger for full support.

 [Jaeger](https://www.jaegertracing.io/) is a distributed tracing system released as open source by Uber Technologies.
 It is used for monitoring and troubleshooting microservices-based distributed systems, including: